Diffusal

 View Functions

-Returns the user's debt (how much underwater).
+Returns the user's portfolio debt (how much underwater).

 Debt=max(0,IMEquity)\text{Debt} = \max(0, \text{IM} - \text{Equity})